ldi-github/shirates-core/doc/markdown/in_action/adapting_to_environments/configuring_tap_appIcon_function.md

 ```

 4. Build project.
-5. You can use tapAppIcon with customized befavior.
+5. You can use tapAppIcon in your test code with customized befavior.

 ```kotlin
 it.tapAppIcon("Calculator")